• Skip to primary navigation

 Take taco night to the next level with this authentic recipe for pork marinated in the complex flavors of two Mexican peppers!

 I love whipping up tacos at home.
 It’s such a simple yet satisfying meal.
 When I want to level up from the typical ground-meat-in-a-skillet variety, I look for flavorful marinades and easy cooking methods for a change of pace.
-This adobada tacos recipe certainly fits the bill!
+My adobada tacos recipe certainly fits the bill!

 The first time I made these, it was a weekend when friends were coming over.
-I liked the hands-off approach because it freed me up to socialize until it was time to assemble the tacos.
+I loved the hands-off approach because it freed me up to socialize until it was time to assemble the tacos.
 And that made for a fun activity!
 I set up a toppings station with bowls of diced onions and peppers, chopped cilantro, lime wedges, and a variety of hot sauces.
 Then everyone tailored their tacos to their own preferences—and I had minimal cleanup afterward.

 But really, the best part of this dish is the delightful flavors!
 The ancho and guajillo chiles create a mild, smoky, and slightly fruity chili essence, rather than overwhelming heat.
 You might notice a touch of sweetness from the natural sugars in the chiles.
-Plus, the distilled white vinegar and orange juice add a bright, tangy counterpoint that beautifully balances out the richness of the pork shoulder—which turns out incredibly tender after slow roasting and fairly bursts with all the marinade’s complex elements.
+Plus, the distilled white vinegar and orange juice add a bright, tangy counterpoint that beautifully balances out the richness of the pork shoulder—which always turns out incredibly tender after slow roasting and fairly bursts with all the marinade’s complex elements.
 And the bacon layered with it becomes delightfully crisp, rendering some fat that adds a salty, smoky, and rich dimension to every single bite!

 What are adobada tacos?